Collect Tab

 Data collection runs

-- Run tab 0 is dedicated for taking single test images in order to test
+tab is first opened.
+It is a special run, dedicated for taking single test images in order to test

 crystals and plan strategies for data collection.
-Consecutive images
+Only one image at

 predictor widget displaying the resolution limits for the selected values of the detector, beamstop distance, and wavelength is available for this tab.